golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 ### Prerequisites
 *What prior knowledge must students have in order to be successful in this course?*

-* 60-212 is an *intermediate level course*, intended as a second course for students who have already had at least one semester of introdictory computer programming (in any language).
+* 60-212 is an *intermediate level course*, intended as a second course for students who have already had at least one semester of introductory computer programming (in any language).
 Students must be familiar and comfortable with computer programming fundamentals, such as iteration, conditional testing, functional abstraction, static and dynamic memory structures (e.g. arrays), and object-oriented programming, as taught in a CMU course like 15-104, 15-110, or 15-112.
 * General computing skills (such as browser use, file management, and word processing) are essential.
 Students are also expected to have some familiarity with software workflows for editing and distributing images and video.
-* A strong foundation in mathematics, especially including geometry, algebra, and trigonometry, will also be very helpful.
+* A strong foundation in mathematics, especially including geometry, algebra, and trigonometry, may also be very helpful.
 * This course is taught primarily with JavaScript.
-Students fluent only in Python may need to do some additional preparation.
+Students who are primarily familiar with Python will benefit from doing some additional preparation, such as viewing p5.js videos on the [Coding Train YouTube Channel](https://www.youtube.com/@TheCodingTrain).

 ### Learning Objectives and Course Goals
 At the conclusion of this course, students will be able to: